What Is PRK Eye Surgery? Cost and Recovery Time Explained

 What is the Recovery Time after Done with PRK Eye Surgery?

 The recovery time for PRK eye surgery is usually longer than from LASIK surgery.
 It can take several days for the outer layer of the cornea to grow back, and several weeks or even months for the vision to stabilize.
-During this time, it is important to avoid activities that could irritate the eyes, such as swimming, using hot tubs, and wearing eye makeup.
+It's best to refrain from swimming, soaking in hot tubs, and putting on eye makeup during this period because these can all aggravate the eyes.

-What are the Steps to Find Best Eye Hospital For PRK Surgery?
+What are the Steps to Find the Best Eye Hospital For PRK Surgery?

 Finding the best eye hospital in Delhi or your nearest location for PRK surgery requires some research and careful consideration.
 Here are some tips to help you find a reputable and reliable eye hospital for your PRK surgery: